Pharos Fund FAQs

 - Where possible, use relevant local data which describes the community need.
 In some instances, local data may not be available and applicants may choose to reference regional or statewide data.
 While statewide or national data may be referenced, please try to describe how it’s relevant to the local context.

-- When describing your outcomes, please use as much specific data as possible to describe the changes you expect your participants to experience as a result of this request.
+- When describing your outcomes, please use as much specific data as possible to explain the changes you expect your participants to experience as a result of this request.

 Expense and Revenue

-- Please make sure they are easy to read as we include them in the materials for reviewers.
+- Make sure documents are easy to read as we include them as-is in the materials for reviewers.
 Budgets may be submitted in any format (excel or PDF), and ideally they will fit on one page.
 Please include page numbers and carry over column headings if the document is more than one page in length.

 - Please provide a breakdown of your revenue sources into the specific categories provided.
 While the categories may be reflected differently than in your uploaded revenue budget, the total revenue amount in the table should match your uploaded revenue budget.
 (It should, therefore, also include the Pharos request amount.)

-How do I fill out the Top 5 Funding Sources section?
+What information do I include in the Top 5 Funding Sources section?
+(See the screen shot below.)

-- Please enter the top five funding sources, including fundraising events and this Pharos request, if applicable, for your request for the specific timeline you entered.
-These top five funding sources should be reflected in your uploaded revenue budget and in the revenue table.
+- These top five funding sources should be reflected in your uploaded revenue budget and in the request revenue section.

 - If your organization or the proposed program has recently lost one of your top five funding sources, please include it in this section and mark the status as “declined.”
 Including this information helps us understand the overall funding situation for your organization or program and will not be considered in the review.